thjbdvlt/pandoc-filter-french-typography/README.md

 - there is no __magic__ at all. it only add thin spaces in `Inline` elements (not in code block, for instance), and if there is already a space, it still add a thin space.
 - it does nothing for quotes, because lua filter for quotes already exists.
-- it works for PDF produced with typst (not tested on anything else)
+- yet only tested for PDF produced with typst

 usage
 =====